cmusmashlab/cmusmashlab.github.io/_publications/lightperception.md

   year={2024}

   }'
-blurb: Investigating the impact of light on hperception of indoor spaces
+blurb: Investigating the impact of light on perception of indoor spaces
 category: misc
 citation: Niloofar Nikookar,Azadeh Omidfar Sawyer,Mayank Goel,Siobhan Rockcastle,.
   2024.
 Investigating the Impact of Combined Daylight and Electric Light on Human